-We did a sweep of the Bear Pen Run loop, which consists of Bear Pen Run Trail from the trailhead on the main entrance road up Bear Pen Run to North Boundary Trail to Buck and Doe, down the switchbacks to Bear Pen Run, then right returning to the trailhead.
+We did a sweep of the Bear Pen Run loop.
+TheBear Pen Run Trail from the trailhead on the main entrance road up Bear Pen Run to North Boundary Trail to Buck and Doe, down the switchbacks to Bear Pen Run, then right returning to the trailhead.
 All was clear except for a 8 inch tree suspended about 20 inches above North Boundary Trail.
+More on frost bite.

 Warm and Safe Hiking,